micromata/projectforge-continuous-db/README.md

 They have full control over the update process, no magic by automatical schema update of Hibernate etc.

 ## Restrictions
 * Currently PostgreSQL and HSQLDB are supported.
-Please refer ```DatabaseSupport.java``` for adding new data-base dialects (This should be possible very easy).
+Please refer ```DatabaseSupport.java``` for adding new data-base dialects (this should be very easy).
-* Currently only annotations of getter methods are supported (but it should be very easy to support also field annotation).
+* Currently only annotations of getter methods are supported (but it should be very easy to support also field annotations).
 * The main JPA annotations are supported.
 For Hibernate specific annotations such as Type please refer the hook class ```TableAttributeHookImpl``` of the hibernate package.

 ## Developers are welcome!